antistatique/capdrupal/README.md

 8.x                   | d8     | 3.11               | 8.x
 8.x                   | d8     | 3.11               | 9.x

+## Prerequisites

+By default, Capdrupal will use **Drush** to run every Drupal commands.
+Therefore, your Drupal project **must** to require `drush/drush`.

+You may add Drush as a dependency using `composer require drush/drush` in your Drupal project.
+Read more at [drush/drush](https://github.com/drush-ops/drush).

 ## Installation

 Add this line to your application's Gemfile: